 What is reverse debugging?

 When searching the internet for the definition of reverse debugging, you may come across many contradictions.
-This is because reverse debugging is a relatively new technology, that is still dynamically developing.
-In order to convey what is reverse debugging in the easiest possible way, one can use an example.
+It is because reverse debugging is a relatively new technology that is still dynamically developing.
+To convey what is reverse debugging in the easiest possible way, one can use an example.
 Do you know how a flight recorder on the plane works?
 Reverse debugging is a similar technology, but it is implemented in software, not airplanes.
 It records everything that happens in your program and delivers you a piece of detailed information about error-root-cause when it crashes.

 You may be wondering - how does it work in practice?

 Developing software is a game full of surprises, which may disturb the process of continuous delivery of value to your customers.
 Reverse debugging is a tool that may help to deal with those issues, related to errors appearing in the code.
 Let's list its main assumptions:

 The applications built with an implementation of reverse debugging send information about occurring problems to members of the DevOps team.